-This six-year effort focused implementing lean manufacturing in the Visteon Corporation’s North American plants to make them more globally competitive.
+This six-year effort focused implementing lean manufacturing in the Visteon Corporation's North American plants to make them more globally competitive.
 Work with top corporate leaders focused on designing a new operating system for the plants and developing a strategy for managing the transformation.
-Those efforts led to sustained, hands-on work in a dozen manufacturing plants to guide implementation.
+Those efforts were accompanied by sustained, hands-on work in a dozen manufacturing plants to guide implementation.

 This learning network of 11 leading-edge companies explored what kind of investments in people make the biggest contribution to organizational success.
 Network members conducted action research in their own companies, capturing and sharing lessons across companies.
 The network yielded new insights into the drivers of employee satisfaction and engagement, more effective approaches to using data and measuring performance, and innovative approaches to managing complexity.

 This national commission of business, education and labor leaders, reporting to the U.S. Secretary of Labor, explored ways to improve the skills of the existing workforce, as well as ways to fully utilize those skills to improve productivity and competitiveness.
 The commission recommended that the Labor Department expand the focus of its training efforts to include the existing workforce, and play an active role in promoting the adoption of high-performance work practices in the American workplace.